Protests in Serbia shine a focus on Chinese factories.

 The Vietnamese laborers were hired to construct a plant for the Chinese tyre business Linglong in Zrenjanin, a small town in northern Serbia that is considered a focal point of Beijing-backed investment.

-However, Nguyen claims that the living and working conditions were unlivable and not what he had been promised when he was hired.
+However, Nguyen claims that the living and working conditions were inhumane and not what he had been promised.

 “We’re living like we’re in jail… the Chinese took all our passports when we landed at the airport,” Nguyen said in a video message to AFP from within the living quarters.